-Students on disqualification are removed from a major status by the Office of Admission and Records.
+Students on disqualification are removed from a major status by the Office of the Registrar.
 Students may also be removed from a major at any time if they are not making satisfactory progress toward a degree or are in violation of college conduct regulations or ethical standards of the professional program in which they are majoring.
-This action must be approved in writing by the Provost, upon recommendation of the Academic Deans, and filed with the Office of Admissions and Records.
+This action must be approved in writing by the Provost, upon recommendation of the Academic Deans, and filed with the Office of the Registrar.